GRAINS-US soybeans extend run to three-week high on hot, dry weather

 By Christopher Walljasper

-CHICAGO, Aug 21 (Reuters) - Chicago soybeans rose for a fourth straight session on Monday, reaching a three-week high as hot, dry U.S. conditions fuelled concerns over crop stress.
+CHICAGO, Aug 21 (Reuters) - Chicago soybeans rose for a fourth straight session on Monday, reaching a three-week high as hot, dry U.S. conditions fueled concerns over crop stress.

 Extreme heat is expected across large swathes of the U.S. Midwest this week, with temperatures above 100 degrees Fahrenheit (37.8 degrees Celsius) across the U.S. Plains.